LukeGrahamLandry/franca/devlog.md

 debug mode revealed `FunctionBuilder finalized, but block block_ is not sealed`, which i can fix with builder.seal_all_blocks at the end. still super flaky.

+in other news, added back zero_padding which fixed the easy case of reproducible builds (run the compiler twice back to back and the checksum of the binary should be the same both times).
+// TODO: should add a test for that

 ## cleaning up

 - update go-build-yo-self to create v2